hot for food faq

 vegan butter - Earth Balance buttery spread

-vegan meats - Field Roast sausages, Field Roast deli slices, Field Roast celebration roast, PC Blue Menu vegetarian chicken breasts, Gardein chipotle lime crispy fingers, Gardein gluten-free black bean burgers, Gardein beefless burgers, Gardein beefless ground, Yves veggie meatless ground.
+vegan meats - Field Roast sausages, Field Roast deli slices, Field Roast celebration roast, PC Blue Menu vegetarian chicken breasts (these are a Canadian only product that's currently off market), Gardein chipotle lime crispy fingers, Gardein gluten-free black bean burgers, Gardein beefless burgers, Gardein beefless ground, Yves veggie meatless ground.

 vegan cheeses - Follow Your Heart cheese slices and shreds, Field Roast Chao cheese slices, Daiya cheese blocks, Kite Hill soft fresh truffle dill chive, Treeline Nut Cheese herb & garlic or scallion.